billbostick/badmin/README.md

 # <a name="use"></a>Use

-Once it is installed, Badmin will provide primary views at the following routes:
+Once it is installed, Badmin will provide views at the following routes:

 ```
   login